-It is also important to consider the actor’s performance.
+It is also essential to consider the actor’s performance.

-If an actor delivers their lines in a monotone voice, it seems very bland when watching the movie.
+If an actor delivers their lines in a monotone voice, it looks pretty bland when watching the movie.

 The audience will not be engaged and may lose interest in the movie overall.

-Therefore, it is important to find ways to spice up the dialogue, while still staying true to what the actor intended.
+Therefore, it is essential to find ways to spice up the dialogue while staying true to the actor’s intent.

 How Do You Make Dialogue Scenes More Interesting?

-The same is true for dialogue.
-Some readers love it when characters talk slowly and others want to see lots of action and little talking.
+The same is valid for dialogue.
+Some readers love it when characters talk slowly, and others want to see lots of action and little talking.

 What works best?
 There’s no hard and fast rule.
-But there are some elements that most writers agree on as being crucial to creating interesting dialogue.
+But there are some elements that most writers agree on as being crucial to creating exciting dialogue.

 How Do I Edit Dialogue In Premiere?